MrBounty/PZ-Mod---Doc/How to make a custom trait.md

 | Add a trait to a player | `player:getTraits():add("MyTrait")` |
 | Remove a trait to a player | `player:getTraits():remove("MyTrait")` |

+## Setup the icon
+It's simple.
+Put an 18x18 pixel .png file of the name `trait_MyTrait.png` in `media/ui/Traits` and you're done.

 ## Exemple of my mod
 ```lua
 local function initTOCTraits()